The Reckoning of Time: Technical preparation (Chapters 1–4)

-This section familiarizes the reader with terminology regarding measurements.
+This section familiarises the reader with terminology regarding measurements.

 In chapter 3 Bede defines a day as being 12 hours long.
 An hour consists of increments of puncti, partes and mementa.
 Each of which are small increments of time within the hour.
 The smallest increment of time is the atom.

 The Julian calendar (Chapters 5–41)

 Here, Bede gives an exhaustive overview of the date of the Earth's creation, the months, the weeks and the Moon.

 He argues that the first day did not, as it was generally believed, take place at the time of an equinox.
 According to the religious accounts of God's creation of the universe, light was created on the first day.
-It wasn't until the fourth day, however, that God created the stars and therefore there was no measurement of hours.
+It was not until the fourth day, however, that God created the stars and therefore there was no measurement of hours.

 Much of this section is devoted to the Moon.
 Bede goes into extensive detail about measuring the moon's cycles, the Moon's relationship to the Earth and Sun.
 Bede discusses the Moon's relationship to the tide and calculating kalends.